Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 - Sandbox system
 - and much more...

+The basis consists of various plugin offering basic functionality like advanced tax handling, currencies with up-to-date exchange rates, ...

 **Process orchestration**
 The *Workflows* module is a tool that allows you to shape, control, map, and monitor your business processes.
 Based on your special and individual business rules, you can map and made available your company's processes &ndash; from simple processes to complex workflows.
 You can build your own custom workflows to automate the processing of entities such as products and orders.

-**Currency**
-The *Currency* plug-in provides a list of currencies with their ISO codes as well as daily exchange rates provided by the European Central Bank (ECB).

-**Taxes**
-The *Taxes* module allows you to configure the automatic tax feature of the system to match your specific business requirements.
-You can define specific tax classes applicable to your products and determine different tax zones where you operate.
-Additionally, you can set up an unlimited number of tax rates, which you can also specify according to their validity period.
-For each tax zone &frasl; tax class combination you can define tax rates.
-You can determine relevant tax zones based on country, ZIP-code, B2B/B2C, and much more.

-**Countries and languages**
-The *Countries and languages* plugin provides any country with their ISO code and supports country classifications such as European Union (EU).

 **Data hub**
 The *DataHub* module offers you the possibility to extend any data model with user-defined custom fields.
 The integrated ETL function allows to control the data flow between the different data models.
 Most *Actindo* modules and plugins are based on the *DataHub* module.